4 Wonderful Benefits of Becoming a Patient Care Technician

 Patient care technicians fill a huge and expanding need.
 In fact, this field represents one of America's fastest-growing job sectors.
 Every year, more qualified people are needed to provide direct care and medical assistance in nursing homes, assisted-living residences, hospitals, doctors' offices, private homes, hospices, and other types of healthcare settings.
 Statistics from a variety of sources show why this field is one of the best for potential job security:

 - In 2000, about 15 million Americans made use of a nursing facility or other type of residential care or home health service.
 However, by the year 2050, that number could increase to at least 27 million.4 Americans who receive long-term care services generally have physical or mental limitations that make it difficult or impossible to carry out routine activities on their own like bathing, getting dressed, eating, or moving from place to place.

-- By 2025, almost one out of every two Americans—about 164 million people—will be affected by a chronic disease.†
+- By 2025, almost one out of every two Americans—about 164 million people—will be affected by a chronic disease.5

 - In 2009, the population of seniors aged 65 and older stood at about 39.6 million.
-By 2040, the number of seniors is expected to more than double—reaching 79.7 million.‡
+By 2040, the number of seniors is expected to more than double—reaching 79.7 million.6

 - Many people who are cared for through long-term or home care services have Alzheimer's disease or another form of dementia.
-Between 2014 and 2050, the number of seniors in the U.S. affected by such a condition is projected to almost triple.††
+Between 2015 and 2050, the number of seniors in the U.S. affected by such a condition is projected to almost triple.7

-- From 2012 to 2022, the number of jobs held by nursing assistants in the U.S. is expected to grow by 21 percent.
-And for home health aides, that number is even higher—48 percent.**
+- From 2016 to 2026, the number of jobs held by nursing assistants in the U.S. is expected to grow by 11 percent.
+And for home health aides, that number is even higher—40 percent.2

-2. A Deep Sense of Joy and Accomplishment
+2. A Deep Sense of Joy, Connection, Purpose, and Fulfillment

-As a patient care technician or home health aide, your days may be filled with all kinds of positive and memorable moments.
+As a patient care technician, nurse assistant, or home health aide, your days may be filled with all kinds of positive and memorable moments.
 Think about it: The job involves caring for people during some of the most vulnerable times of their lives.
 But that's why it often comes with so much fulfillment.
 Each person you help has the potential to give you something you could never buy—a wonderful feeling of pride, self-worth, and community connectedness.
 In fact, many people in this field develop enriching relationships with those they help and work with.
 Their patients might be parents, grandparents, uncles, aunts, or lifelong friends to others who can't be there for them each day.
 Sometimes, a PCT or nurse assistant might be the closest thing that a patient still has to family in his or her life.

 3. Daily Variety